aijanai/vanilla-neural-commit-suggester/README.md

 Execute `train-suggester.sh`.

 If you have a GPU, comment out `--use-cpu` flag.
-It will take approximately 11GB of GPU RAM for 5 hours on a Tesla V100.
+It will take approximately 13GB of GPU RAM on each 3 x Tesla P100 (or 1 x V100).
+Peplexity was low already after 5 hours, but the training ran for 12 hours before the early stopping.

 Predict a commit message
 ------------------------